How To Treat ADHD: A Treatment Option Guide

 Lifestyle changes

 What we do with our bodies and what we put in our bodies are two choices that can be important to our overall health.
-Making better dietary choices, such as increasing your protein and fiber intake, can reduce sugar spikes that may contribute to hyperactivity.
+Increasing your protein and fiber intake may reduce sugar spikes that may contribute to hyperactivity for some people.

-Adding certain nutrients, like zinc and iron, into your diet may improve your brain function as well.
+Adding certain nutrients, like zinc and iron, into your meals may improve your brain function as well.
 A systematic review examined the role of these nutrients in ADHD and found that a deficiency in either was often linked to increased intensity of symptoms.
-Further research may be necessary.
+However, the evidence for supplementing these nutrients is inconclusive.
+Talk to a nutritionist or doctor to understand what foods, minerals, and vitamins may be helpful for your unique body and lifestyle.

-Physical activity can also relieve symptoms of restlessness and overall hyperactivity.
+Physical activity has been shown to improve symptoms of restlessness and overall hyperactivity.
 Research has shown that intense physical exercise can improve the attention of children and adolescents diagnosed with ADHD.
 Furthermore, exercise often enhances learning in general because it tends to release excess energy while stimulating neurotransmitters that can boost your overall focus and concentration.
 If you can, try to exercise outdoors on occasion, as being around nature may also be a natural way to manage ADHD symptoms.

 Finding the time to fit exercise and other alternative self-care activities into a busy schedule can be a common challenge for adults with ADHD.
 Mindfulness exercises, which usually consist of meditation or other activities that bring you into the present moment, generally work to improve your focus and your awareness and can easily be done throughout the day in periods of around five minutes.